Last updated on 2026-04-21

 - On-campus delivery method

-- 700 hours of practical field experience in approved practice settings
+- 700 hours of field experience in approved practice settings

 Featured Experiences

-The Bachelor of Social Work program offers a variety of unique experiences that enhance the learning journey:
+The Bachelor of Social Work program offers several unique experiences that enhance student learning and professional development:

-- 700 hours of field experience in diverse practice settings, allowing students to apply classroom knowledge in real-world scenarios.
+- Field Experience: Students complete 700 hours of practical training in various approved settings, allowing them to apply classroom knowledge in real-world situations.

 Career Options